A Comprehensive Guide to Salesforce Integration with Other Solutions

 Step 6.
 Explore your integration limits

 To prepare for the Salesforce integration project, it's important to evaluate your current system's limitations, weaknesses, and opportunities for improvement.
 One option is to work with a Salesforce consulting partner to conduct an Org health check and determine its readiness for integration.
-Additionally, you should assess your app's limitations, requirements, compatibility with different Salesforce editions, and ability to scale.

 Step 7.
 Prepare data